 1 – Submit a press release

-Include your name, phone number, business name, website and any other relevant contact or links to relevant information across the top to help the reporter or editor looking at it get back to you easier.
-Each news media outlet whether it be radio, tv or newspaper or whatever, should have a website with a contact us or a news submission form.
-Fill that out with all your info and be sure tell them why your news is important.
+Include your name, phone number, business name, website, and any other relevant contact or links to relevant information across the top to help the reporter or editor looking at it get back to you easier.
+Each news media outlet whether it be radio, tv or newspaper, or whatever, should have a website with a contact us or a news submission form.
+Fill that out with all your info and be sure to tell them why your news is important.
 If they are interested, you should hear back fairly quickly, and then you can get their email to send your press release to them directly or they might just call you to set up an interview, and hopefully, this all leads to a story eventually being published or broadcasted.
-Your press release should be summarized, the longer it goes on, the better the chances it will not be used due to space restrictions.
+Your press release should be summarized.
+The longer it goes on, the better the chances it will not be used due to space and time restrictions.
 Careful about adding any kind of attachments, or your email might not even be read when it goes straight to the junk or spam folder.
 The way to know if this happened or not is to call the place you are trying to get into and ask if they got it.
 You could also ask in your email that they let you know if they received it ok, if it’s possible to get it in, and if they need anything else from you.
 Following up one time to get a confirmation that yes or no they got it, is OK!

 2 – Write a story yourself and submit it to news

 This must be provided typed out in an editable word document, emailed preferably.
 DO NOT write it out by hand and mail it.
 Some people actually do this, it’s not time effective for reporters to re-type your story and they will probably not do it no matter how interesting the content is.
 If you can include some photos, people like to read stories with pictures.
-If you can save a reporter time by finding relevant photos for your reader submitted article, this will increase your odds they will pick up your story if it’s good enough.
+If you can save a reporter time by finding relevant photos for your reader-submitted article, that will increase your odds they will pick up your story if it’s good enough.
 If reporters only need to do minor edits, your story it’s way more likely to run than something they have to take a long time to re-write themselves.
 Do not give them any kind of sales pitch in your press release, or your information might be transferred to the paid advertising department.
 Stick to informational, conversational tones.
 Refer to tip #1 on how to find the right person to send your story to and follow up that it was received.
 You can also offer your expert advice or provide information in a field you are good at, they have a list they keep to call on experts when needed for story quotes.

 3 – Keep your eyes peeled for news submission requests.